About End Polio Now

 Club contributions and Awards

 The Rotary Club of Belfast has a history of generous financial support for Foundation and the End Polio Now Campaign and remains committed to it.
-The Rotary Club of Belfast's contribution of $41,855.53 was the highest Club contribution to End Polio Now in RIBI.
+The Rotary Club of Belfast's contribution at end June 2012 of $41,855.53 was the highest Club contribution to End Polio Now in RIBI - and this figure does not include the substantial funds from the Centenary Garden Party.

 This level of contributions been recognised at District and International levels and the Club is honoured to have received these awards on behalf of all the members who made them possible.